Filmon97/algorithms-and-data-structures-report/README.md

 Heavily based on *[Introduction to Algorithms Third Edition, published by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.[CLRS]](https://mitpress.mit.edu/books/introduction-algorithms-third-edition)* and *[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu).*
-For the python code i also checked the repository: *[aimacode](https://github.com/aimacode/aima-python).*
+For the Python code I was also inspired by the repository: *[aimacode](https://github.com/aimacode/aima-python).*
 ## Installation Guide

 Navigate in the **Anaconda Prompt** and select your environment for example: